Keith Inch

 It was used in the whaling industry, and boil yards were here; the remains of a whale bone arch can be seen.

 Castle of Keith Inch

 On the island of Keith Inch once stood a castle built by George Keith, 5th Earl Marischal, in the late 16th century.
 The castle is thought to have been modelled on the castle of Kronborg in Denmark.
-In 1644 about 500 of Cromwell's English soldiers rampaged in the Peterhead area.
+In 1644 about 500 of Oliver Cromwell's English soldiers rampaged in the Peterhead area.
 They were encamped on Keith Inch, with their headquarters in the castle.

-After 1715, it was purchased by Thomas Arbuthnot, who built a mode modern house to the north of the island.
+After 1715, it was purchased by Thomas Arbuthnot, who built a modern house to the north of the island.
 When it was abandoned, it was converted into partly a fish-house and partly into boil yards.
 The final complete vestiges were removed in the late 19th century, although an occasional "massive" stone wall can be found.